dllz0111/road-similarity-evaluation/README.md

 This program is a simple tool to quantify road similarity and diversity using Discrete Normalized Fréchet Distance, mainly intended for testing autonomous driving systems.

-Note: Raylib is not installed by default.
-Please install it at "lib/" folder manually if you want to visualize the result.
+Raylib is not in the folder, but it should be installed automatically.

 How to use：